How to Visualise Data in Tableau

 3. Choose Generic Desktop to adjust the dashboard’s width.

 Finally, right-click on the Map sheet name and click Hide Title.
 Repeat the same step for the Table sheet.
 To add a title to the dashboard, go to the toolbar, click on Dashboard and select Show Title.
-Then, Double-click on the header and change it to Germany’s Trading Partners by Turnover.
+Then, Double-click the header and change it to Germany’s Trading Partners by Turnover.

 germany trade data visualisation dashboard

 Step 8: Germany’s Top 10 Trading Partners – Example of Tableau’s Dashboard.
-For the latest data source visit Destatis.
+For the latest data source, visit Destatis.

 Summary: From a CSV File to a Data Visualisation

 You then created a dashboard to finalise the visualisation.
 First, you set up a separate table that explained the numbers in more detail.
 Then, you brought the Tableau sheets onto a dashboard.
-Finally, you turned the table sheet into a filter to make the dashboard even more dynamic.
+Finally, you turned the table sheet into a filter to make the dashboard more dynamic.

 Get in Touch

-How to Analyse Data in Excel with Power Query and a Pivot Table – This tutorial will take you through a step-by-step process of using Power Query and a Pivot Table to analyse data in Excel.
+How to Analyse Data in Microsoft Excel with Power Query and a Pivot Table – This tutorial will take you through a step-by-step process of using Power Query and a Pivot Table to analyse data in Microsoft Excel.

 Leave a Reply